akheron/typera/README.md

 The special method `all` matches every HTTP method.

 The `route` functions take a path pattern as an argument.
-The path pattern can contain [path captures](#path-parameter-capturing).
+The path pattern can contain [route parameter captures](#route-parameter-capturing).
 The path if the incoming HTTP request is matched against the path pattern to see whether this route is responsible for serving the response for the HTTP request.

 They return an object with `.use()` and `.handler()` methods.